gujoh/sorting-algorithms/README.md

-#sorting-algorithms
+# sorting-algorithms

-Some sorting algorithms that I have made in order to learn Java.
+Some sorting algorithms that I have made in order to learn Java and Git.